zacharysnewman/speech-commands-unity/README.md

-# Splitscreen
+# Speech Commands

-  Provides basic splitscreen camera management for a Unity project.
+ Cross-platform speech command recognition for Windows and MacOS.